mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 Default:
 `[]`

+#### cloudwatch\_evaluation\_periods

+Description: The number of times a metric must exceed thresholds before an alarm triggers.
+For example, if `period` is set to 60 seconds, and this is set to 2, a given threshold must have been exceeded twice over 120 seconds.

+Type:
+`number`

+Default:
+`1`

 #### container\_name\_override

 Description: The container name is used for networking the target group to the container instances; set this field to override the container name